leopecina/doctype/03_order-summary-component-main/README.md

 ## Overview

-The Ychallenge is to build out this order summary card component and get it looking as close to the design as possible.
+The challenge is to build out this order summary card component and get it looking as close to the design as possible.

 ### The challenge
 Users should be able to: